Mr-Smyth/sunwhere/README.md

 ## Acknowledgments

 * I received inspiration for this project from the process I often endure of looking at the weather to help me choose a destination for a weekend away.
 Being someone who loves the outdoors, the weather is always a big factor in choosing where I go.
+* I want to include a big thank you to Aaron, my mentor on my full stack development course, he gave me some great advice, and kept me on the right path.

 ## Disclaimer